Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 14. The Ring-Tailed Lemur

 The ring-tailed lemur is an endangered mammal or primate that can live up to 18 years of age.
-They are found on Madagascar in Africa.
+They are found in Madagascar off the coast of Africa.
 They have incredible black and white-striped or ringed tails.
 They live in troops of up to 30.
 Ring-tailed lemurs face the threat of deforestation and habitat loss, putting them at high vulnerability.

 This species of butterfly is found in the United States and Canada.
 Their beautiful white and black-striped wings can grow up to around 4 inches (wingspan).
 A small, red dot accents their bodies.
 The feed on various pawpaw species and are migratory.
 The male swallowtails congregate on sand and moist soil to acquire essential salts and amino acids.
 This behavior is termed "puddling."